 The Pasadena Fire and Police Retirement System ("System", or "Plan") is a defined benefit Plan governed by a Retirement Board ("Board") under the provisions of the City of Pasadena ("City") Charter.
 Its operations have been reported as a Pension Trust Fund in the City's financial statements.
 The System is a closed, single employer, defined benefit pension plan that continues to provide retirement, disability and survivor benefits for eligible sworn safety employees of the City.
 The System serves the City's sworn employees hired prior to July 1, 1977, except those who elected to transfer to the California Public Employees Retirement System ("CalPERS") either when the System was closed to new members, or in June 2004.
-In June 2004, active members were provided a one-time opportunity to transfer from the System to CalPERS as provided for by an agreement with the City and CalPERS.
-Ten members elected to move to CalPERS.
-The System is governed by a Board of five trustees; one member of the City Council, two Pasadena residents appointed by the City Council, and two members of the Retirement System elected under the supervision of the Retirement System.
-Board members are elected to terms of four years with no restriction on reappointment.
+In June 2004, active members were provided a one-time opportunity to transfer from the System to CalPERS.
+The System is governed by a Board of five trustees; one member of the City Council, two Pasadena residents appointed by the City Council, and two members are elected to terms of four years with no restriction on reappointment.
 Trustees receive no compensation.

-The discussion and analysis of the Pasadena Fire and Police Retirement System's financial performance provides an overview of the financial activities for the fiscal years ended June 30, 2009 and 2008.
+The discussion and analysis of the System's financial performance provides an overview of the financial activities for the fiscal year ending June 30, 2010.
 This discussion and analysis should be read in conjunction with and is qualified in its entirety by the accompanying audited financial statements and footnotes which begin following this Management Discussion and Analysis.
-The financial statements, footnotes and this discussion and analysis were prepared by management and are the responsibility of management.
+The financial statements, footnotes, and this discussion and analysis were prepared by management and are the responsibility of management.